 This is when the creation of the crosswalk was invented and enforced.
 The auto industry created massive media campaigns that blamed pedestrians for these accidents, one of which was so successful, it’s still around to this day.
 The term “jaywalking” was created to demean pedestrians.
 “Jay” was an expression similar to “hick” or a person from the sticks.
 The implication was that a jaywalker was someone who didn’t have the sense to walk correctly in a city.

 The automobile industry shifted blame from drivers to pedestrians when it comes to traffic deaths.
 As a result, pedestrian access has been restricted by giving drivers free reign of the roads.
 And because car crashes became so frequent, we as a society have become blasé when we hear about new deaths that occur due to car crashes.

 Only with recent efforts, such as Vision Zero, have governments become serious about increasing efforts to decrease the amount of people who die in car crashes.
 We’re not saying we should go back to raising flags for each person that dies due to a car crash, but we should definitely concentrate more effort on the issue.

-Koonz, McKenney, Johnson, DePaolis & Lightfoot, L.L.P. is a personal injury law firm that fights for victims of car crashes in Washington, Virginia and Maryland.
+Koonz, McKenney, Johnson & DePaolis L.L.P. is a personal injury law firm that fights for victims of car crashes in Washington, D.C.
+Contact us today.